invoiceninja/dockerfiles/charts/invoiceninja/README.md

 - Nginx
 - Bitnami common

-Please take note that this upgrade MariaDB from 10.5 to 10.6.
+Please take note that this upgrades MariaDB from 10.5 to 10.6.
 Please backup your database before proceeding.

 ### To 0.8.0